 The Company has no employees.
-The Directors are satisfied that, to the best of their knowledge, the Company's principal suppliers, which are listed on the inside back cover of this report, comply with the provisions of the UK Modern Slavery Act 2015.
+The Directors are satisfied that, to the best of their knowledge, the Company's principal suppliers comply with the provisions of the UK Modern Slavery Act 2015.

 The Directors do not have service contracts.
 There are five Directors, three male and two female.
-Further information on the Board's policy on recruitment of new Directors is contained on page 42.
+Further information on the Board's policy on recruitment of new Directors is contained in the full Annual Report.